The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 You will see the abreviation CLI a lot.
 It means Command Line Interface

 First you would open your Terminal.
 You should now be located in your `NAME_OF_YOUR_MACHINE/User` directory, it could also be `NAME_OF_YOUR_MACHINE/USER_NAME`.
-You will recognize that you are in yur home directory as well when you see this `~`sign.
+You will recognize that you are in your home directory as well when you see this `~`sign.

 From here you will install the software you will need, if I don't tell you that you need to navigate to a specific folder to do that.